fegan104/dataviz-experiment/README.md

 - Run your experiment with 10 or more participants.
     - Grab your friends or people in the class.
     - Run at least 20 trials per visualization type.
 If you have 3 visualizations, run at least 60 random trials.
-- Bonus: if you implement a [Latin Square design](http://en.wikipedia.org/wiki/Latin_square) to ensure that the 60 trials are counterbalanced, we’ll give you a bonus.
 - Make sure to save the resulting CSV after each participant.
 Compile the results into a master csv file (all participants, all trials).
 - Produce a README with figures that shows the visualizations you tested and results, ordered by best performance to worst performance.
 - To obtain the ranking, calculate and report the average Error for each visualization across all trials and participants.
 This should be straightforward to do in a spreadsheet.